nagerz/FoodRoulette/README.md

 Food Roulette is an app designed to help users decide where to eat, either alone or in a group.
 Users can ‘roulette’ to get a random restaurant selected for them from the Yelp API based on their location.
 They can also get a selection of three restaurants that they can send to their friends via text as a survey.
 Survey participants can then vote for a winner using text messaging and will be alerted when a winning restaurant is selected.

-# Prerequisites
+# Dependencies
+- Rails 5.2.0
-- Requires PostgresSQL database
+- PostgresSQL database
+- Redis
+- Sidekiq

 # Local Setup